robidev/open_scada_dms/README.md

 static_dataprovider|for static datapoints|-|-|-
 solver|for solving power flow in the network|-|-|-

+## Primary services
 Portainer is the container orchestration

+The frontend is scada_client, a python/flask/socketio based web interface using leaflet and tabulator for the gui.
+Graphs are provided by Grafana.

 The backend is powered by mongodb for persistence, influxdb for time-series and historic data, and redis for the real-time database.